 Early History of the Gernynd family

-Another 279 words (20 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Gernynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gernynd research.
+Another 163 words (12 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Gernynd History in all our PDF Extended History products and printed products wherever possible.

 Gernynd Spelling Variations